Algorithmic idealism: what should you believe to experience next?: Predictions of algorithmic idealism

-For the sake of the argument, imagine that we give this data to a third party that has access to astronomical computational power, so that it is able to implement a universal method $M$ of inductive inference.
-We do not tell this third party where the data is coming from, but we ask it to make a prediction for what this source of data will yield next.
+For the sake of the argument, imagine that we give this data to a team of brillant scientists that has access to astronomical computational power.
+We ask the team to make a prediction for what this source of data will yield next.
 (Even if we think of continuous time evolution in our world, the result of this discrete encoding procedure will \textit{discretely} change in a non-zero but very small fraction of a second in the future, and this change is what the third party is supposed to predict.)
 Earth contains a \textit{lot} of records about the universe in which it is located: there are fossils in the underground implying biological evolution, astronomical photographs in libraries that convey some knowledge about what the world looks like external to Earth, and movies or other subtle properties of its structure that reveal many aspects of the physical laws in the relevant regime.
-It is not unreasonable to expect that a \textit{complete} description of the relevant laws of physics and, say, the relevant aspects of the state of the universe at the Big Bang can be extracted from this data \textit{In Principle}, which is capital I and P because it is unimaginably far removed from \textit{in practice}.
-A very good method $M$ of inductive inference should \textit{In Principle} discover all these regularities in the data, and predict whatever our universe's laws and initial state would imply, including probabilities that we may think of as arising from a quantum description.
+It is not unreasonable to expect that a \textit{complete} description of the relevant laws of physics and, say, the relevant aspects of the state of the universe at the Big Bang can be extracted from this data in principle -- after all, this is what we humans seem to accomplish successfully via science.
+Hence, the team of scientists should be able to accomplish their task successfully.